adept-rug-hens/sumo-dm-template/README.md

 yext accounts create -u development
 ```

-Note the returned id, and call `yext init -u development`, choose `Create new credential`, and paste in the id.
+Note the returned id, and call `yext init -u development`, choose `Create new credential`, and paste in the id where prompted.

 Then run
 ```bash